oleksandrstriuk/the-ethical-hacker-s-field-journal/README.md

 # 🛡️ The Ethical Hacker's Handbook 🛡️

-A comprehensive handbook for ethical hacking, penetration testing, red teaming, bug hunting, and threat intelligence.
-This repository serves as a reference guide for cybersecurity professionals, bug bounty hunters, and OSCP exam candidates.
+A note-formatted, structured handbook covering ethical hacking, penetration testing, red teaming, bug hunting, and threat intelligence.
+This repository serves as a reference guide for cybersecurity enthusiasts, bug bounty hunters, and OSCP exam candidates.

 ## What's Inside: